Enable Automatic Shutdown / Hibernate when idle on Ubuntu

 Firstly open terminal either from system application launcher or by pressing Ctrl+Alt+T on keyboard.

-When terminal opens, run command:
+When terminal opens, run command for computer on AC power:

 • Enable automatic shutdown for desktop PC or laptop on AC power: